Using the Google Display Network

 I recommend that you set up a separate campaign for the Google Display Network and keep both the ads themselves and their budgets distinct from those of your other AdWords campaigns.
 Set it to run on the Display Network only, and limit your keyword bids to approximately half what you’re prepared to pay for your search ads.
 (This is just a starting point, as you should be tweaking those bids from time to time anyway).

 Want more articles like this?
-Check out the getting the most from google section.
+Check out the seo techniques section.

 Tailor your text